brandonhorst/elliptical-datetime/README.md

 ## Usage Notes

 Complex phrases themselves allow for implied components.
-That is to say, "January 3rd" is a valid `DateTime`.
-The year is implied based upon the current year, and the time of day defaults to 8am.
-Beacuse of this, custom phrases making use of dates should never have a construct like this:
+That is to say, "January 3rd" is a valid `Day`, but it is also a valid `Date` and `DateTime`.
+The year is implied based upon the current year, and the time of day is assumed to be `defaultTime` (8:00 by default).
+Because of this, custom phrases making use of dates should never have a construct like this:

 ```xml
 <choice>